OpenClaw Computer Use vs Manual Workflows

 Financial transactions

 Computer use shouldn't be making payments unsupervised.
+Even with safety checks, this is human-in-the-loop territory and probably always will be.

 Creative work

+Writing original content, designing assets, and ideating campaigns all need humans.
 Computer use is for the boring after-work, not the work itself.

 Cost Comparison